 Oversight and Management

-As Core Director, Dr. John Haley is in charge of the overall organization and function of the LSR Core.
+As Core Director, John Haley, PhD is in charge of the overall organization and function of the LSR Core.
 He makes decisions related to hiring personnel, purchasing supplies and equipment, and establishing the mechanisms of interaction between the projects and Core.
 He primarily supervises the Core and coordinates the activities with the Proteomic Core, highly integrated with the LSR core and needs of the research projects.

-Dr. Daniel Canals, as co-director, is the designated contact for experimental design, protocol selection, data interpretation and Bioinformatic/ software support.
+Daniel Canals, PhD, as co-director, is the designated contact for experimental design, protocol selection, data interpretation and Bioinformatic/ software support.

-The Steering Committee is composed of the Program PI (Dr. Yusuf A Hannun), the project leaders (Chiara Luberto and Cungui Mao), and the Core Directors and co-directors.
+The Steering Committee is composed of the Program PI (Yusuf A. Hannun, MD), the project leaders (Chiara Luberto, PhD and Cungui Mao, PhD), and the Core Directors and co-directors.
 It meets monthly to deal with all administrative issues pertaining to the PPG and is ultimately in charge of resolving potential conflict.